neocmakelsp/neocmakelsp/README.md

     },
     scan_cmake_in_package = false, -- it will deeply check the cmake file which found when search cmake packages. semantic_token = false,
-    -- semantic_token heighlight. if you use treesitter highlight, it is suggested to set with false. it can be used to make better highlight for vscode which only has textmate highlight
+    -- semantic_token highlight. if you use treesitter highlight, it is suggested to set with false. it can be used to make better highlight for vscode which only has textmate highlight
 }

 ```